sarahshi/mineralML/docs/importing_data.rst

 *  Cr₂O₃
 *  P₂O₅

-For example, here a screenshot of a CSV spreadsheet containing the mineral composition data.
+For example, here an example containing the mineral composition data in the desired input format.
 You can use the ChemistryTemplate.csv from the Training_Data bit of the GitHub repository to create your own.
 For oxides that were not analyzed or not detected, enter 0 into the cell or alternatively ``mineralML`` will fill in these empty cells with not a number (nan) values.

 +--------+----------------------+---------+----------+-----------+----------+------------+----------+-----------+-----------+------------+------------+-----------+---------------+
 |        | Sample Name          |    SiO2 |     TiO2 |     Al2O3 |     FeOt |        MnO |      MgO |       CaO |      Na2O |        K2O |       P2O5 |     Cr2O3 | Mineral       |